Where to Stay for Hampshire Caravan Holidays

 Hayling Island and the Solent

-Best for beach holidays, watersports and coastal caravan parks.
+Best for beach holidays, watersports, family parks and coastal caravan breaks.

 The New Forest

-Best for woodland walks, cycling, dog friendly caravan holidays and quieter lodge stays.
+Best for woodland walks, cycling, dog friendly caravan holidays and lodge breaks.

 Winchester and Inland Hampshire

-Best for countryside breaks, historic attractions and quieter lodge parks.
+Best for countryside breaks, historic days out and quieter lodge parks.

 Park Attributes (field_park_attributes)